Free Website Content - 2007 New Years Resolutions

 Communicate with your customers more.
 Few small

-businesses understand the value of communication, or realize
+businesses understand the value of communication, or

-Communicate and you might learn important information about
+customers.
+Communicate and you might learn important

-your business.
-The unique perspective an outsider can provide
+information about your business.
+The unique perspective

-about how they are using or product, or what interested
+an outsider can provide about how they are using or

-them about your business is invaluable.
+product, or what interested them about your business

 Resolutions are easier made than kept.
-In

 About the Author: